Kekule-OXC/OXC_LPCorrectr/README.md

 OXC_LPCorrectr   - README.TXT

-Files Included in OXControllr S.zip (all files must be included when redistributed):
+Files Included in OXC_LPCorrectr.zip (all files must be included when redistributed):

 README.TXT
 -This file.